PHPitiful/php-mini-framework/README.md

     (new Route())->handle();
 ```

-So yeah, it is easy to clone this project and use it, but it is also really easy to
+So yeah, it is easy to clone this project and use it as is, but it is also really easy to
+write your own fairly featureful router based on some of the ideas.
+Maybe you just add an
+autoloader to the above and roll with it.
+I mean really, the above has two matched routes
-write your own fairly featureful router.
-And if you want to use nomenclature like `[:id]`
+and a default route and is less than 30 lines.
+If you want to use nomenclature like `[:id]`
-for the routes, you can just replace whatever your definitions are for a regular
+for the routes, you can just replace whatever your definitions are for a regular expression
+with these keywords and swap them out at evaluation time.
+Or better yet quit being a
-expression.
-Or better yet just be good with regular expressions.
-You can also
+wimp and just be good with regular expressions.
+You can also put an autoloader in here and
-put an autoloader in here and have a really simple one file router that connects to
+have a really simple one file router that connects to your domain logic.
+This isn't real
-your domain logic.
-This isn't real tough stuff.
+tough stuff.